aamir-s18/discopogo/README.md

 # **PredicTable**

-We created PredicTable, a web application for resaurant to predict future sales, to help reduce overproduction and create a menu plan tailored for the customers.
+We created PredicTable, a web application for restaurant to predict future sales, to help reduce overproduction and create a menu plan tailored for the customers and with this helps to make the world a bit more sustainable.
+PredicTable uses **DISCO**, to run federated learning without sharing any original data from the restaurants, so that they can keep their privacy.

-PredicTable works inside **DISCO**,to run federated learning without sharing any original data from the resaurant, so that they can keep their privacy.
+This project and MVP showcases that Disco can also work outside of a research setting and can provide real value in the real world.

 :question: **WHY DISCO?**
 - To build deep learning models across private datasets without compromising data privacy, ownership, sovereignty, or model performance
 - To create an easy-to-use platform that allows non-specialists to participate in collaborative learning

 ## Quick Start
 We provide a [`run_server.sh`](run_server.sh) and a [`run_client.sh`](run_client.sh) to help launch the project.